-The City of Belleair Beach is a residential community that is part of a region that had been an improving economic environment within the past few years prior to the COVID-19 pandemic.
-In fact, the most recent estimate of property values shows a 7.6 percent increase in taxable values for 2021 as compared with 2020 values.
-However, like other communities throughout the country and internationally, the City of Belleair Beach faces some uncertainty going forward related to the effects of the COVID-19 pandemic.
-The budget for the upcoming fiscal year considers the unfavorable consequences of this situation but has not been prepared in anticipation of a worst-case scenario, for example, as if tourism related revenue derived from state funding completely ceased.
-This strategy has been implemented because the City has a healthy property tax base, other non-state derived revenue sources, and reserve funds available that will help to offset the short-term impacts of any decreased funding.
+The City of Belleair Beach is a residential community that is part of a region experiencing increasing property values.
+Like other communities throughout the country and internationally, the City of Belleair Beach faces some uncertainty going forward related to the effects of the COVID-19 pandemic and inflation.
+The budget for the upcoming fiscal year considers potential unfavorable consequences of this situation but has not been prepared in anticipation of a worst-case scenario, for example, as if tourism related revenue derived from state funding completely ceased.
+This strategy has been implemented because the City has a healthy property tax base, other non-state derived revenue sources, and reserve funds available that will help to offset the short-term impacts of any decreased funding and considers inflationary impacts when making future projections.